carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Exercise 2: Differentiate between IDs and sample names
 >
 > Depending on the database, several IDs can be used for the same sample.
-> Please, open Chepiche's document where the [metadata information is stored](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/Samples_treatment_information.tsv).
+> Please open the document where the [metadata information is stored](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/Samples_treatment_information.tsv).
 Here inspect the IDs and find out which of them correspond to sample	**JP4110514WATERRESIZE**
 >> ## Solution
 >> ERS1949771	is the SRA ID corresponding to JP4110514WATERRESIZE
 >>